mathiasrw/argmate/README.md

 );

 console.log(
-	helpText({
+	argInfo({
-		width: 100,			// Max character limit in the width of the output.
+		width: 100,			// Max character limit of the width of the output.
-		format: 'cli', 		// cli | markdown
+		format: 'cli', 		// cli | markdown.
+Default CLI.
 		voidIntro: false, 	// Avoid including the intro.
+Default false.
 		voidOutro: false, 	// Avoid including the outro.
+Default false .
 	})
 );
 ```

+## Notes
+- If you provide array kind of types (like string[]) you can trust the value is alwas an array.
+If no values provided the array is emptly.
+- If you provide the same alias to two parameters, the alias will stay with the first parameter you define.

 ---